Website Manager

 For your young players please take the time prior to practice and the game to help your player secure flags and extra special care for tying shoe laces.

-Southington Valley Midget Football League
+Southington Valley Football League

 Plantsville, Connecticut 06479

-Copyright © 2024 Southington Valley Midget Football League | Privacy Policy | Terms of Use | License Agreement | Children's Privacy Policy Log In
+Copyright © 2024 Southington Valley Midget Football League | Privacy Statement | Terms Of Use | License Agreement | Children's Privacy Policy Log In